CTCycle/TKBEN-tokenizers-benchmarker/README.md

 Tokenizers play a pivotal role in the preprocessing phase of text data, transforming raw text into a structured format that models can understand.
 The effectiveness of this step significantly impacts the overall performance of NLP models, making the choice of tokenizer a crucial decision in the development of language-based applications.
 However, with the plethora of tokenizers available, each with its unique approach and capabilities, selecting the most suitable one can be a daunting task.
 TokenExplorer aims to offer a comprehensive toolkit for analyzing and comparing the performance and characteristics of open source tokenizers (currently based on English language), through a simple yet effective jupyter notebook.
 This facilitates the exploration of tokenizer characteristics such as tokenization speed, token granularity, handling of special characters, language support, and adaptability to domain-specific vocabularies.
 Users can perform detailed comparisons between tokenizers, assessing their suitability for specific applications, such as text classification, sentiment analysis, language translation, or semantic search.

 ## 2. Installation
-The installation process on Windows has been designed for simplicity and ease of use.
-To begin, simply run *start_on_windows.bat.* On its first execution, the installation procedure will automatically start with minimal user input required.
-The script will check if either Anaconda or Miniconda is installed on your system.
+The installation process on Windows has been designed to be fully automated.
+To begin, simply run *start_on_windows.bat.* On its first execution, the installation procedure will execute with minimal user input required.
+The script will check if either Anaconda or Miniconda is installed and can be accessed from your system path.
 If neither is found, it will automatically download and install the latest Miniconda release from https://docs.anaconda.com/miniconda/.
-After setting up Anaconda/Miniconda, the installation script will proceed with the installation of all necessary Python dependencies.
-If you'd prefer to handle the installation process separately, you can run the standalone installer by executing *setup/install_on_windows.bat*.
+Following this step, the script will proceed with the installation of all necessary Python dependencies.
+Should you prefer to handle the installation process separately, you can run the standalone installer by running *setup/install_on_windows.bat*.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
 To fix this, you can either: